ansible07/Orbital/Breakin.md

 From this viewpoint, it was clear there was only one other person inside right now, just as expected.
-I brought up a millimeter resolution render, and was looking at a woman.
-She was blandly pretty I suppose;  nowhere close to the extemes of beauty and ugliness I'm used to seeing Online.
-She vaguely reminded me of a newscaster from way back, but didn't really resemble anyone I'd seen before.
+I brought up a millimeter resolution render, and was looking at a seemingly ordinary human woman.
+She was blandly pretty, I suppose;  nowhere close to the extemes of flawless beauty and artful ugliness I'm used to seeing Online.
+She reminded me of a Mexican variety show presenter from the turn of the millenium, but didn't really resemble anyone I'd met before.

 She was running a bit high with her perceptual bandwidth, over